-Professor Xiong Wei is the Academic Director of Shenzhen Finance Institute and Academic Dean of the School of Management and Economics at The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen, thereafter).
-He is the Trumbull-Adams Professor of Finance and Professor of Economics in the Department of Economics and Bendheim Center for Finance, Princeton University.
+Professor Wei Xiong is the Academic Director of Shenzhen Finance Institute at The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen, thereafter).
+He is the Professor of Princeton University.
 Professor Xiong received his Ph.D. in Finance from Duke University, Master in Physics from Columbia University, and Bachelor in Physics from the University of Science and Technology of China.

 After forty years of economic reform, China is now the world’s second largest economy, and it increasingly plays a pivotal role in world affairs.
 Over the past decade, China has contributed to more than one third of the world’s total economic growth, helping drive a global recovery.
 In the past five years, China has spearheaded innovative ideas and solutions that have boosted economic development around the world.
 China's reform goes into great depth and the opening up of its financial sector is underway.